 Gimbi, Lekempi, and Wellega

 Both natural and wet processing procedures are used in this area.
-In comparison to Sidamo and Yirgacheffe, the flavor is quite rich and genuine.
+Compared to Sidamo and Yirgacheffe, the flavor is rich and genuine.

 Jemima and Limu